grz0zrg/tinycelfgraphics/README.md

 * 176 bytes by removing null syscall parameters, this is probably safe on x86-64 but i don't know if it is safe for x86 platforms so i let that out.
 * for static graphics (procedural) some bytes can be gained by using a static buffer + call to single write syscall + adjusting the shell script to output to /dev/fb0 just like the "file output" example

-### Framebuffer with custom 64 bits ELF headers
+### Framebuffer with custom 32 / 64 bits ELF headers

-Same as before with a custom 64 bits assembly ELF header, probably the best of all methods due to flexibility and size of generated binary.
-Can be adapted for file output.
+Same as before with a custom 32 / 64 bits assembly ELF header, probably the best of all methods due to flexibility and size of generated binary.
+Can be adapted for file output easily.

 The main advantage over all methods here is : C code + hand made ELF header customizations / complete controls

-The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) if you only use integers in your program it should work as-is.
+The main disadvantage is : it can be harder to use since some sections like .rodata are left out so for example any float constants in C code don't work as-is, they must be defined somewhere in the assembly code and referenced in C code through pointers (see sources) **if you only use integers** in your program it should work as-is.

+Another (small) disadvantage is portability.

 How ?
 The program is compiled with GCC (with optimization flags), a binary blob (without headers) is then extracted and included inside a custom ELF header compiled with NASM, the result is then compressed.